Open-S2/open-vector-tile/vector-tile-spec/1.0.0/README.md

 ## 3. Projection and Bounds

-A Vector Tile represents data based on a square extent within a 0-1 coordinate space.
+A Vector Tile represents data based on a square extent representing a 0-1 coordinate space.
 A Vector Tile SHOULD NOT contain information about its bounds and projection.
 The file format assumes that the decoder knows the bounds and projection of a Vector Tile before decoding it.

 [Web Mercator](https://en.wikipedia.org/wiki/Web_Mercator) is the projection of reference, and [the Google tile scheme](http://www.maptiler.org/google-maps-coordinates-tile-bounds-projection/) is the tile extent convention of reference.
 Together, they provide a 1-to-1 relationship between a specific geographical area, at a specific level of detail, and a path such as `https://example.com/17/65535/43602.ovt`.
 Another common projection to be used is the [S2 Geometry](https://github.com/google/s2-geometry) spherical projection.